 What happens before the operation?

-You will receive information about how to prepare your child for the operation in your admission letter and booklet.
-Your child should not have anything to eat or drink before the operation for the amount of time specified in the letter.
-It is important to follow these instructions, otherwise your child’s operation may need to be delayed or even cancelled.
+The family will receive information about how to prepare their child for the operation in their admission letter and booklet.
+The child should not have anything to eat or drink before the operation for the amount of time specified in the letter.
+It is important to follow these instructions, otherwise the child’s operation may need to be delayed or even cancelled.

-On admission day, your child’s surgeon will visit you to explain about the operation in more detail, discuss any worries you might have and ask you to give permission for the operation by signing a consent form.
-An anaesthetist will also visit you to explain about the anaesthetic and pain relief after the operation.
-If your child has any medical problems, such as allergies, please tell the doctors.
-Please also bring in any medicines your child is currently taking.
+On admission day, the child’s surgeon will visit to explain about the operation in more detail, discuss any worries and ask for consent for the operation through signing a consent form.
+An anaesthetist will also visit to explain about the anaesthetic and pain relief after the operation.
+If the child has any medical problems, such as allergies, the doctor should be told.
+Any medicines the child is currently taking should be brought along.

 What does the operation involve?

 The operation is carried out under general anaesthetic, either using laparoscopic (keyhole) surgery or open surgery.
 Whichever method is used, the operation lasts for about an hour.
 Once the child is asleep, the surgeon will make a small incision (cut) on the lower abdomen to find the passageway and separate the blood vessel and testicular cord.
 If the surgeon is using laparoscopic (keyhole) surgery, the child will have a small incision by his tummy button and two smaller ones lower down on either side of the abdomen.
 In open surgery, the child will have a small incision on the lower abdomen.